Miles of Marseilles

 Miles of Marseille was a Provençal-Jewish physician and philosopher of the Middle Ages.
 He was born at Marseille around 1294.
-In some manuscripts he is designated by the name "Bongodos," the Provençal language equivalent of "ben Judah."
+In some manuscripts, he is designated by the name "Bongodos," the Provençal language the equivalent of "ben Judah."

-From early youth he devoted himself to the study of science and philosophy.
+From early youth, he devoted himself to the study of science and philosophy.
 While still young he left his native place for Salon-de-Provence, where he studied astronomy under the direction of Abba Mari Senior Astruc de Noves.
 In 1322 he was imprisoned at Beaucaire together with other Jews in the tower of Rodorte.
 Later he sojourned successively at Murcia, Tarascon, Aix, and Montélimar.

 Miles became known through his Hebrew language translations from the Arabic of scientific and philosophical works.
 These include: